BUYERS GUIDE - UTES & CAB CHASSIS MEDIUM

 A reversing camera was standard on all pick-up variants and available as an accessory on cab-chassis variants.

-HiLux Rogue, which will also sit above the SR5, has a hexagonal upper grille, new front bumper and revised fog lamps.
+HiLux Rogue, which also sat above the SR5, had a hexagonal upper grille, new front bumper and revised fog lamps.

-The third new model, Rugged, is claimed 'ready for action' and features a premium steel bull bar.
+The third new model, Rugged, was claimed ‘ready for action’ and featured a premium steel bull bar.

 On and off road